beyondcode/laravel-er-diagram-generator/README.md

 ## Usage

-By default, the package will automatically detect all models in your `app` directory that extend the Eloquent Model class.
+By default, the package will automatically detect all models in your `app/Models` directory that extend the Eloquent Model class.
 If you would like you explicitly define where your models are located, you can publish the configuration file using the following command.

 ```bash
 php artisan vendor:publish --provider=BeyondCode\\ErdGenerator\\ErdGeneratorServiceProvider